 Foreign cheeses come in a wide variety and furthermore, some of the world’s best cheeses originate from outside Malaysia (e.g. Italy, England, France and Switzerland).
 At your local supermarket, you should be able to find these slightly more expensive imported cheeses such as French-produced Bonbel Mini Cheeses (RM13.29), European-imported Emborg Edam Wedges (RM18.55), and US-made Monterey Jack Chunk (RM15.47).

 Malaysian fruits like durian, rambutan, mangosteen, jackfruit and guava are favourites we’ll probably never tire of but that does not mean we don’t love our imported fruits as well.
-Apricots, cherries, kiwi, peaches, cranberries and blueberries can be rather expensive but when fresh, completely worth it.
+Apricots, cherries, kiwi fruits, peaches, cranberries and blueberries can be rather expensive but when fresh, completely worth it.

 Now, we also tend to import certain fruits that we can grow locally like strawberries (from the US or Australia) and mangoes (from India).
 This is probably due to its difference in quality and taste.